 Kyle knew a lot about cancer.
-As a 37 year-old Associate Chief Nursing Officer with Sarah Cannon Cancer Institute at Medical City Lewisville in North Texas, he has a critical care nursing background and has spent nearly a decade on the frontlines of cancer care.
+Now the Associate Chief Nursing Officer at Medical City Dallas, he has a critical care nursing background and has spent nearly a decade on the frontlines of cancer care.
 However, cancer doesn’t discriminate and even though Kyle knew about cancer so acutely, even he didn’t recognize his signs of breast cancer right away.

 When Kyle was just 35, he noticed a sore on his right nipple which he initially thought was an abrasion.
 Several months went by and Kyle noticed that the sore never seemed to heal and the skin was beginning to deteriorate – often a sign of skin cancer.
 Angry with himself for waiting as long as he did, Kyle embraced the realization that it may be skin cancer so he made an appointment with his dermatologist who performed a biopsy, revealing what no one was expecting - breast cancer.

 “I was shocked.
 I had prepared myself for skin cancer but because I was a male, and quite young, breast cancer hadn’t crossed my mind.
 But, I’m a nurse – I KNEW THIS!
 I knew men could get breast cancer but we often go to the ‘bump or lump’ mentality; this was a great reminder that cancer can manifest itself in many ways,” said Kyle.

 Six weeks after diagnosis, Kyle had a bilateral mastectomy and because the cancer had spread to his lymph nodes, he had chemotherapy and radiation as well.